Candy Shop: Chart performance

 "Candy Shop" performed well in the United States, becoming 50 Cent's third number one single, fifth solo top-ten single, and seventh overall top-ten single.
-The song was a fast climber on the Hot 100 debuting at #53 on the Billboard Hot 100.
-In its second week on the chart, the song jumped to #30.
-"Candy Shop" then jumped to #8 in its third week.
-In its fourth week, the song charted at #2.
-It peaked at #1 in its fifth week, where it remained for nine straight weeks.
-It remained on the chart for 23 weeks.
+The song was a fast climber on the Hot 100, debuting at number 53 on the Billboard Hot 100.
+In its second week on the chart, the song jumped to number 30.
+"Candy Shop" then jumped to number eight in its third week.
+In its fourth week, the song charted at number two.
+It peaked at number one in its fifth week, where it remained for nine straight weeks.
+It remained on the chart for 23 weeks and finished the year at number eight.
 The track reached number one on the Hot R&B/Hip-Hop Songs, Hot Rap Tracks, and Rhythmic Top 40 charts.
-The song also did well on pop-oriented charts, reaching #2 on the Pop 100 and #5 on the Top 40 Mainstream.
-"Candy Shop" was helped on the Hot 100 and Pop 100 by its strong digital downloads, peaking at #1 on the Hot Digital Songs.
-The RIAA certified the track Platinum in 2006.
+The song also did well on pop-oriented charts, reaching number two on the Pop 100 and number five on the Top 40 Mainstream.
+"Candy Shop" was helped on the Hot 100 and Pop 100 by its strong digital downloads, peaking at number one on the Hot Digital Songs chart.
+The RIAA certified the track quintuple platinum in 2023.
 Across Europe, the song reached number one in Austria, Belgium, Germany, and Switzerland, and the top five in Ireland, Norway, the Netherlands, and the United Kingdom.
-In Australia, the track peaked at number three, was certified Platinum by the Australian Recording Industry Association, and on the 2005 year-end chart, it was listed at #24.
+In Australia, the track peaked at number three, was certified Platinum by the Australian Recording Industry Association, and on the 2005 year-end chart, it was listed at number 24.
 It reached number two in New Zealand.